TychoJongenelen/jongenelenetal202X/README.md

 **sensivity_analysis_output:** Contains the output of the sensitivity analysis per variable per scheme.
 **uncertainty_analysis_output:** Contains the output of the uncertainty analysis, which is used as input for fig A1

-The figures will be saved to the map /figures/, so make sure to manually add a map with this exact name to save the figures.